awslabs/generative-ai-toolkit/README.md

 #### Chat loop

 To chat with your MCP client, call `chat()`.
-This will start a REPL chat:
+This will start the [chat UI for interactive agent conversations](#chat-ui-for-interactive-agent-conversations) with your MCP client:

 ```python
 mcp_client.chat()